Return to Index

 • The AI does not have pure semantic understanding of tags.
 It just knows that this tag tends to lead to those shapes and those colors.
 It does not understand what hair is, but just how it looks and how it is usually drawn.

-• The AI does not know what applies to what in the image, this means you can't tell it "I want this, but ONLY for this character".
+• For older models, the AI does not know what applies to what in the image, this means you can't tell it "I want this, but ONLY for this character".
 This is why it can struggle with multiple characters in long prompts.
+For V4, you have character tagging, but it is not perfect.
+Sometimes, the character may merge together.

 Noise V. Sampler: Steps, Scale/Guidance and Seed